Grayray75/rlyrics/README.md

 # Lyrics Finder
-A very very.. simple module made by roogue that allows you to scrape song lyrics from `https://www.musixmatch.com/`
+A very very.. simple module that allows you to scrape song lyrics from `https://www.musixmatch.com/`

 ## Installation